 Here's a quick-start guide to the website:

-Please sign up here for my email newsletters, published every other Saturday morning (with breaks for holidays).
-This is my way to connect with my most engaged readers, since the site is not on social media, and we don't have a comments section here.
+Please sign up here for my email newsletters, published twice monthly on Saturday mornings.
+This is my way to connect with my most engaged readers, since we're not on social media, and we don't have a comments section here.
 If you love Four Cats In The Kitchen, it would help me out so much if you'd sign up for the newsletters so we can start a conversation!
 Blogging can feel like a boring monologue after awhile, and I really enjoy connecting with my readers.
 Writers need readers like cooks need eaters...it's not much fun cooking gourmet meals just for yourself, and I've found that writing is the same way!

 I have a resident garden gnome named Arthur, who sometimes contributes his gardening knowledge to the newsletters.
 Arthur says: Your privacy is very important to us here at Four Cats In The Kitchen: we will never rent, sell, or distribute your email address.

-Fresh posts on Monday, Wednesday, and Friday each week.
 I publish new recipes, cookbook/food writing reviews, food history research, farm tours, and more on the blog.
+I take two months off from writing annually (June and December), and during these months I post archived content that you may have missed!

 This is a drop-down menu of recipes old & new that I like to make, many of which are inspired by my family's cultural traditions, as well as by out-of-print cookbooks.
 I try to keep these recipes simple, and they are geared towards the beginning cook.
 The Basics tab is a little collection of how-to's to help you with essential kitchen tasks.
-Household Remedies is for fun.
+Epic Kitchen Fails is where I discuss things gone very, very wrong in the kitchen.
+Household Remedies is for old-fashioned fun.

 Up through World War II, most families in the US had a small backyard garden, or kitchen garden.
 This section initially focused on our gardens in South Texas (USDA Zone 8b) but as of summer 2016, the military has moved us to the Virginia Tidewater, and we no longer have a yard, so we're experimenting with container gardening on the patio instead.